tbembersimeao/redcap-external-modules/README.md

-renameDAG($dagId, $name) | Renames the DAG with the given ID to the specified name. setDAG($record, $dagId) | Sets the DAG for the given record ID to given DAG ID. setData($record, $fieldName, $values) | Sets the data for the given record and field name to the specified value or array of values.
+renameDAG($dagId, $name) | Renames the DAG with the given ID to the specified name. setDAG($record, $dagId) | Sets the DAG for the given record ID to given DAG ID. setData($record, $fieldName, $values) | Sets the data for the given record and field name to the specified value or array of values. getSettingConfig($key) | Returns the configuration for the specified setting. getSubSettings($key) | Returns the sub-settings under the specified key in a user friendly array format.

 ## How to Create an External Module from the Example